soumyasoneja11/innovate-hack/README.md

 # TrashIT - AI-Powered E-Waste Intelligence Platform

-**TrashIT** is a comprehensive B2B marketplace that revolutionizes e-waste management by connecting waste sellers, collection vendors, and processing industries through AI-powered valuation and transparent pricing.
+("Revolutionizing the Circular Economy with AI-Driven Waste Intelligence”) **TrashIT** is a comprehensive B2B marketplace that revolutionizes e-waste management by connecting waste sellers, collection vendors, and processing industries through AI-powered valuation and transparent pricing.

 ## Overview